web-padawan/awesome-web-components/README.md

 * [Web Components é uma Revolução?
 PT-br](http://www.akitaonrails.com/2014/07/06/web-components-e-uma-revolucao) Existe uma nova celebridade na cidade, e seu nome é "Web Components".
 Ultimamente muitos apresentam esta nova tecnologia como o 'Santo Graal' que vai resolver todos os problemas da Web.
 Este artigo não é um apoio incondicional, não é uma crítica negativa irrefutável, mas meramente uma apresentação de perspectivas com o objetivo de dar clareza.
 * [The State of the Componentised Web](http://www.leggetter.co.uk/2014/08/06/state-componentised-web.html) The idea of building applications out of a number of independent components isn’t anything new.
 But with Web Components is a good time to look at component-based application development, how we benefit from taking this approach, how we can build our applications in this way using existing technologies and how we’re likely to be building our front-end web apps in the future.
 * [Integrating Web Components with AngularJS](pascalprecht.github.io/2014/10/25/integrating-web-components-with-angularjs/) This article focuses on the integration of Web Components with the AngularJS of today and the AngularJS of tomorrow.
+* [Introducing Polymer 0.5.1](https://blog.polymer-project.org/releases/2014/11/12/release-0.5.1/) We announce significant releases here on the blog, highlighting the major new features as well as breaking changes.

 ## Getting Started